Seagate/cortx-motr/doc/dev/ldrr2/usecases/motr_r2_design.md

 Note that following new fields needs to be added to existing S3 metadata:
 - New field needs to be  added to the Bucket List Index metadata to locate storage set in  which 'Object List Table' is present.
 - 'Object List Table' to storage 'Pool Version' and 'Layout ID' locate the Storage Set in which object is located.
+- **Note**: The objects can be in different storage set than 'Object List Table' and this will help to spread objects (in bucket) across storage set.

 **JIRA**: S3 metadata should have version field and reserved field to allow upgraded to metadata without any need for migration?